AdaCore/training_material/courses/fundamentals_of_ada/110_private_types.rst

    C. Object_C
    D. None of the above

+.. container:: animate

-:explanation:`An object cannot be declared until its type is fully declared.
-Object_A could be declared constant, but then it would have to be finalized in the "private" section`
+   An object cannot be declared until its type is fully declared.
+   :ada:`Object_A` could be declared constant, but then it would have to be finalized in the :ada:`private` section.

 =================
 View Operations